-The seven-inch centre display in the Mazda CX-5 adopts optical bonding to join the Liquid Crystal Display and touch panel – this suppresses reflections and presents a clearer image.
-The legibility of all displays has been optimised for quicker and easier reading, while the Multi-Information Display mounted within the right-hand dial of the driver’s instrument binnacle features a new 4.6” colour TFT LCD screen, with related information grouped for quick and easy recognition.
-GT Sport Nav+ models feature a full 7-inch TFT dial set.
+Introduced on the 2021 model year, all Mazda CX-5s benefit from a new 10.25-inch centre display screen and the latest version of Mazda Connect.
+On all CX-5 models, the Multi-Information Display mounted within the right-hand dial of the driver’s instrument binnacle features a 4.6” colour TFT LCD screen, with related information grouped for quick and easy recognition, while Sport and GT Sport models feature a full 7-inch TFT dial set.

-The Mazda CX-5 features a new-generation steering wheel design.
-This top-class leather wheel has a tactile feel, a smarter shape and a smaller centre pad.
-While the outer diameter of the wheel has not changed, the satin metallic decorations applied to the lower spokes are narrowed to give it a sleeker look.
-On Sport Nav+ models, the wheel is equipped with a heated rim, which automatically turns off after 30 minutes.
+The Mazda CX-5’s top-class leather wheel has a tactile feel, a smart shape and a small centre pad.
+While the outer diameter is perfectly sized, the satin metallic decorations applied to the lower spokes are narrowed to give it a sleeker look.
+On Sport and GT Sport models, the wheel is equipped with a heated rim, which automatically turns off after 30 minutes.
 The functions of the steering switches, are integrated and concentrated into one row.
-GT Sport Nav+ cars feature a unique wheel with a chrome centre bezel.
+GT Sport cars also feature a wheel with a chrome centre bezel and unique stitching.

 Active Driving Display